• Home

 Police Officer of the Year

-We would like to congratulate Officer Joseph Walker, our 2022 Police Officer of the Year.
+We would like to congratulate Officer Thomas (T.J.)
+Farrell, our 2024 Police Officer of the Year.
 Also nominated for this prestigious award were the following officers:

 The above group of officers represent only a few of more than a hundred dedicated officers serving the citizens of the 7th Police District.

-BELOW IS THE LETTER OF NOMINATION SUBMITTED BY OFFICER WALKER'S LIEUTENANT, DAVID MARNIEN:
+BELOW IS THE LETTER OF NOMINATION SUBMITTED BY OFFICER FARRELL'S SERGEANT, MICHAEL HESTON:

 A Historical Look